7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

     process1:  case whereis(hello) of
     process2:  case whereis(hello) of

-Both those lines will return `undefined`, meaning that no process has been registered with the name hello (that's assuming that some other process hasn't already registered the name hello).
-Therefore, both processes will attempt to call register():
+In the first line, `whereis()` will return `undefined`,  meaning that no process has been registered with the name hello (that's assuming that some other process hasn't already registered the name hello).
+Then execution could switch to process2 and `whereis()` will return `undefined` again.
+As a result, both processes will attempt to call register():

     case whereis(Atom) of
         undefined ->